-7.2.2 Jet measurement
+7.2.2.
+Jet measurement

 The reconstruction of full jets in PbPb collisions at the LHC faces two experimental challenges.
-First, the randomness of the fragmentation/hadronization process leads to fluctuations of the fraction of jet energy going into final state charged and neutral particles (see Fig. 7.1-left) [217] which require an efficient measurement of the jet hadronic as well as electromagnetic energy, using fully hermetic and highly segmented calorimeters.
+First, the randomness of the fragmentation/hadronization process leads to fluctuations of the fraction of jet energy going into final state charged and neutral particles (see figure 7.1-left) [219] which require an efficient measurement of the jet hadronic as well as electromagnetic energy, using fully hermetic and highly segmented calorimeters.
 Given the steep falloff of the jet cross section as a function of energy, a precise calibration of the jet energy scale is also essential in order to perform an unbiased comparison between data and theoretical predictions.
-The second experimental challenge in a heavy-ion environment where the amount of soft hadronic activity (the "underlying event") is much larger than in pp collisions - is the separation of the particles associated with the jet from the background of soft remnants in the underlying event.
-The right panel of Fig. 7.1 shows the jet "fragmentation function", dN/dz, i.e. the transverse momentum distribution of hadrons resulting from the fragmentation of a jet (z is the fraction of parton energy carried by the hadron).
+The second experimental challenge in a heavy-ion environment - where the amount of soft hadronic activity (the "underlying event") is much larger than in pp collisions - is the separation of the particles associated with the jet from the background of soft remnants in the underlying event.
+The right panel of figure 7.1 shows the jet "fragmentation function", dN/dz, i.e. the transverse momentum distribution of hadrons resulting from the fragmentation of a jet (z is the fraction of parton energy carried by the hadron).
 Even for very high energy partons, most of the energy goes into rather soft particles.
-To separate the particles belonging to the jet from the underlying collision background a minimum momentum must be required (say, well above 4 GeV/c), resulting in a severe bias in the fragmentation function of low energy jets ($E{\rm T} < 50~{\rm GeV}$).
-This emphasizes the advantage of studying highly energetic jets ($E{\rm T} > 50$ GeV), to reduce such bias in the cross sections and fragmentation functions.
+To separate the particles belonging to the jet from the underlying collision background, a minimum momentum must be required (say, well above $4 \,\text{GeV/c}$), resulting in a severe bias in the fragmentation function of low energy jets ($E_T < 50 \,\text{GeV}$).
+This emphasizes the advantage of studying highly energetic jets ($E_T > 50 \,\text{GeV}$), to reduce such bias in the cross sections and fragmentation functions.
 Furthermore, such studies give access to the low-z region of the fragmentation functions.